marinasundstrom/yourbrand_new_old/docs/services.md

 ## Service discovery

-In order to using full URLs we use service discovery to automatically register services by their name.
+We use service discovery to automatically register services by their name.

-Then we use this convention to connect to a specified service: ``http://<service-name>``.
+Then we use this convention to connect to a specific service: ``http://<service-name>``.

 The service names are the same as the resource names in Azure.